 Ross River Dam

-Ross River Dam and Paluma Dam are the primary sources of water for Townsville.
+Ross River Dam is one of the two primary sources of water for Townsville.

-Townsville City Council have a legal obligation under the Queensland State Water Supply (Safety and Reliability) Act 2008 to have an Emergency Action Plan (EAP) for both Paluma and Ross River Dams.
+Townsville City Council has a legal obligation under the Queensland State Water Supply (Safety and Reliability) Act 2008 to have an Emergency Action Plan (EAP) for both Paluma and Ross River Dams.